 - Increased knowledge of the drivers of international trade, investment and foreign direct investment

-- Competency development in investment promotion strategies, tools and techniques for marketing and branding a country and region, including public relations and communication planning and systems
+- Competency development in Investment promotion strategies, tools and techniques for marketing and branding a country and region, including public relations and communication

 - Managing international partnerships and alliances, and regional collaboration

 - Understanding key financial concepts and increased financial

 - Performance management, values, ethics and culture change